andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Declarative Cluster/5-replication.md

 ---
-title: About
+title: Persistance
-description: Master of Pi-ppets
+description: One Node to Rule Them All
 draft: true
 ---